open/close all folders

 - And Isha the god of fertility and love.
 Of course, she's kind of busy being held prisoner and tortured by the Chaos God Nurgle, who is otherwise a rather Affably Evil god.

 - What about the God-Emperor of Man?
 OK, he wasn't as bad as several of the above examples, but he regularly ordered Exterminantus of entire planets, including human planets that refused to join the Imperium on his terms or just weren't human enough, all in the name of reuniting the fragmented human empire and creating utopia.
+And of course, the fact that half the Primarchs fell to Chaos in the first place can be directly traced to his complete ineptitude at seeing them as anything but tools in his conquest of the galaxy.

 - While Warhammer Fantasy has the same Chaos gods, many of its other gods are much more benevolent, if a bit more subtle.
 They tend to act more by creating or empowering a champion to fight back chaos, most recently Voltan.